 Service Monitoring Alerts

-EventSentry can monitor your Windows services and drivers and can alert you of the following:
+EventSentry can monitor your Windows and Linux services/daemons and drivers and can alert you of the following:

 EventSentry's flexible configuration allows you to either monitor all services or only a selected number of services.
 In addition, EventSentry can also control the status of one or more service by ensuring that the service is always in the desired state (e.g. running).